matsuro-hadouken/casper-tools/grafana/README.md

 #### Troubleshooting

-In the Grafana dashboard configuration, the regular expression (regex) is currently set to match any sources that contain the string `cas` _(case sensitive)_.
+In the Grafana dashboard configuration, the regular expression (regex) is currently set to match any sources that contain the string `cas`.
 If you need to modify this behavior, you can change the regex value in the dashboard's variables settings.

 To update the regex, follow these steps: